manubot/manubot/README.md

 The parameters `--model-type` and `--model-kwargs` are used for debugging purposes.
 For example, since the tool splits the text into paragraphs, you might want to see if paragraphs were detected correctly.
-Since the tool incurs a cost when using OpenAI API, this could be important to check if you have a text with a more complicated structure.
+The tool incurs a cost when using the OpenAI API, so this could be important to check for text with complicated structure.

 ```
 manubot ai-revision \